kshyju/techiesweb.net/_posts/2015-12-07-session-variables-in-asp-net-5.markdown

 	   });
 	}

 That is all.
-You should be good to use session variables (also now viewbag and viewdata too) in your ASP.NET 5 applications.
+You should be good to use session variables in your ASP.NET 5 applications.

+To set session,

+     HttpContext.Session.SetInt32("SomeCounter",1)

+To get session,

+     var val = HttpContext.Session.GetInt32("SomeCounter");